-To summarize, using controlled synthetic datasets, we find: \begin{itemize} \item Sycophantic agreement, genuine agreement, and sycophantic praise each correspond to distinct, linearly separable subspaces in model representations. \item We find that sycophantic agreement, genuine agreement, and sycophantic praise are independently steerable behaviors--- suggesting functional separability. \item The same representational structure for these behaviors appears consistently across different model families and scales. \end{itemize}
+To summarize, we find: \begin{itemize} \item Sycophantic agreement, genuine agreement, and sycophantic praise each correspond to distinct subspaces in model representations. \item Sycophantic agreement, genuine agreement, and sycophantic praise are independently steerable behaviors--- suggesting functional separability. \item The same representational structure for these behaviors appears consistently across different model families and scales. \end{itemize}

-Our results suggest that sycophantic behaviors correspond to distinct, independently controllable internal features rather than a single agreement bias.
-This makes it possible to design behavior-selective interventions---for example, suppressing the model’s tendency to uncritically echo false user beliefs while preserving its ability to agree appropriately when the user is correct.
-Such precision matters: blunt mitigations risk either leaving aspects of harmful sycophancy untouched or, worse, eroding helpful behaviors like honesty and alignment with ground truth.
-By disentangling sycophantic agreement, genuine agreement, and sycophantic praise at a mechanistic level, we provide both conceptual clarity and practical tools.
-These insights open the door to reliable evaluation and safer deployment that targets harmful deference without sacrificing desirable responsiveness.